m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 If you don't have this already you can find instructions on how to download the latest free (open source) version from [https://m6r.ai/humbug](https://m6r.ai/humbug).

-For this getting started guide we're going to be using Humbug.
+For this getting started guide you're going to be using Humbug.

 ## Getting started with Humbug